GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 To assign a comment to a resource the statement type *refersTo* is used.
 Typical application scenarios for using comments are reviews (review comments) or comments attached to a resource as additional short information.

-Comments are usually transient: Upon agreement the model or text is changed accordingly and the comment deleted.
+Comments are usually transient: Upon agreement, the model or text is changed accordingly and the comment deleted.
 When generating a document, the comments can be included or omitted, similarly to MS Word.

 ![Usage of the Comment resource type in SpecIF](./images/Comment.png)